gorkem787/sensor_logger_modbus/README.md

 ## Usage

 The Sensor Tracking System provides a web-based interface to monitor and manage sensor data.
 The main features include:
+- The system interfaces with sensors using the RS485 modbus protocol transmitted over TCP
+- Developed specifically for laboratory use, the system enables direct comparison of multiple sensors under test conditions
 - Live data monitoring for multiple sensors
 - Historical data visualization and analysis
 - Sensor calibration management